 What is an Urgent Family Law Application in Ontario

 Typically motions are not heard until after a case conference, unless it is urgent.
-During emotional separations, it may seem like everything is urgent and needs to be resolved immediately.
+During emotional separations and divorce, it may seem like everything is urgent and needs to be resolved immediately.
 Urgent in this case means hardship if required to wait.
 Hardship would be to have no home and no income to care for three children.

 The mother was successful in having her application heard prior to the case conference.
 She sought spousal support, and child support for the child of the marriage as well as child support for her children from her previous marriage.

 Bad Faith and the High Cost of Divorce in Ontario

 The father’s actions proved to be costly.
 In this instance his bad faith proved to be costly.
 The father reported his income as $92,000 per year.
 According to the online Canada Revenue Agency payroll calculator, his net income is approximately $5,500 per month.
 While the judgement is not clear, he would likely be paying $1,374 per month in child support for his two children from his previous marriage.